dtonhofer/prolog_notes/other_notes/random_notes_while_coding.md

 None of these may be based in reality or be good ideas.

+## More typing:

+At least type against enum types. to makes sure that: X if one of `[foo,bar,baz]`.

+## Additional constraints in the head would be nice

+For new, all additional checks past unification are in guard clauses.

+Would nice to somehwo directly state in-head:

+- Argument at position X must be nonvar
+- Argument at position X must be var

+There is an inherent assymetry between calling a predicate with a freshvar at position X and calling it with a tagged freshvar `x(X)` .
+The latter moves you away from the "anything goes" approach where you can no longer distinguish between "a correct structure was passed that unified with the structure in the head" and "a freshavar was passed that got instantiated to the head structure with resistance". `x(X)` is a kind of poor man's typing.

+Actually, I'm practically thinking that calling with a freshvar at *any* position is, in fact, an error.

+One should also say "this is a freshvar that you are supposed to manipulate, do NOT fill it".

+## When should arguments be moved to a compound term

+Suppose the first argument can only take
+Calls like `foo(bar,X)` vs `foo_bar(X)`.

+## What names shall be used when dealing with DCGs?

+You have a list (generally, either a list of characters or a list of character codes, but it may also be a list of arbitrary other things) and want to:

+- Check it against a DCG (i.e. the DCG call fails or succeeds): *check* or *verify* or *recognize*
+- Generate a (not necessarily isomorphic) structure, often an Abstract Syntax Tree, from it: *deserialize* or *generate*

+You have a structure and want to generate alist from it (generally either a list of characters or a list of character codes):

+- *serialize*

+In fact, DCGs are about list processing in general, so the above are just the most usual cases

+There is also confusion in the community about whether the two "hidden list arguments" of a DCG are supposed to be called a "difference list" or an "accumulator".

+Well, they do not even LOOK like a "difference list" (it's not that Arg0 is the tip of an open list and Arg1 the fin ("hole") at the end of that list), and they do not form a single list.
+In fact, one argument is the tip of input list (which can have elements shave off or tacked on at its tip) and the other is the final result of processing (which becomes the "rest" if one shaves off enough elements).
+This is undoubtedly an accumulator pattern.
+So I will call the pair of lists the accumulator.

+## What names shall be used when dealing with predicates?

+- *construct*, *generate*, *enumerate* if the predicate gives witnesses on backtracking
+- *generate ex nihilo*
+- *verify*, *check*, *recognize* for `is_x(X)` predicates
+   - *test* is also ok but should be reserved for testing
+   - Should predicates be even called `is_x(X)`?
+It's the name of a function.
+Just `x(X)` should do.

+## Dicts should be more prevalent

+If Dicts can be forced to conform to a certain typing (e.g. have a restricted set of keys), the compiler should be able to process Dicts in predicate calls into far more efficient "direct argument calls".

+## Types lead to efficiency

+Prolog throws a lot of optimization potential out of the window by not having "types" (or whatever kind) as these can be used by the compiler to rearrange code.

 ## Local naming contexts with constants

 Would so cool